akselw/elm-workshop/book/Task-3.md

 while the remaining two are of type `String`.

-This lines up quite well with what we are seeing in the response from the server, except that the `commentId` field is a `CommentId`.
+This lines up quite well with what we are seeing in the response from the server, except that the `id` field is a `CommentId`.
-But actually, we don't have to decode every field we receive in a JSON, so we can start by removing the `commentId` field, to make our job a bit easier.
+But actually, we don't have to decode every field we receive in a JSON object, so we can start by removing the `id` field, to make our job a bit easier.

-1. Remove the `commentId` field from the `CommentInfo` record.
+1. Remove the `id` field from the `CommentInfo` record.

 2. To make a decoder for `Comment`, we are going to need a couple of packages, so import add the following two lines to the imports: